quickwit-oss/quickwit/distribution/lambda/README.md

 ### Grafana data source setup

-You can query and visualize Quickwit Searcher Lambda data from Grafana by using Quickwit data source for Grafana.
+You can query and visualize the Quickwit Searcher Lambda from Grafana by using the [Quickwit data source for Grafana](https://grafana.com/grafana/plugins/quickwit-quickwit-datasource/).

 #### Prerequisites